Meet Our Therapists

 Bryan

-Stefanie has received trauma-informed training and is a certified clinical trauma professional, CCTP.
+Stefanie has received trauma-informed training and is a certified clinical trauma professional (CCTP).
 Stefanie is passionate about helping those who have been through various traumas to heal and become their most healthy self.
 In 2011 Stefanie was recognized with the distinguished alumni award through Northwest Community College and is proud to represent NSCC.

-Dr. Lisa Jewell Michael, PH.D., Clinical Psychologist
+Dr. Lisa Jewell Michael Ph.D.

 Archbold - Bryan

-Dr. Jewell Michael received her Master's Degree and her Doctorate in Clinical Psychology from Loyola University of Chicago.
+Dr. Lisa Jewell Michael received her Master's Degree and her Doctorate in Clinical Psychology from Loyola University of Chicago.

 Archbold - Wauseon